 9. Russian speakers outperform English speakers at distinguishing shades of blue.

-Unlike English, in which the line between “light blue” and “dark blue” is fuzzy, the Russian language splits the color blue into completely different words: синий for dark shades and голубой for lighter shades.
+Unlike English, in which the line between “light blue” and “dark blue” is fuzzy, the Russian language splits the colour blue into completely different words: синий for dark shades and голубой for lighter shades.
 As a result, it’s been found that Russian speakers can distinguish and categorize different shades of blue more accurately than English speakers.

 Even if you’ve made it through the thousand-plus pages of Anna Karenina, we bet you didn’t know about the prohibition against words starting with “A”, or how to form boys’ and girls’ patronymic names!